thenintendodude/Delivering-Consequences-Game/GameDesignDocument.md

 ### Sound Effects
 Since I know that sound effects provide nice interactivity and satisfcation when playing games, I wanted to make sure to include some sound effects in our game.
-Specifically, I chose sound effects related to opening and closing doors, initiating conversation with characters, and beating the game.
+Specifically, I chose sound effects related to opening doors, closing doors, and initiating conversation with characters.
 I found that these "transition" sound effects were very impactful in the flow of the game, and made you feel that you were really interacting with the world.
 However, I wanted these sound effects to be mostly light and unobtrusive, since I don't